 We host a monthly support group for patients with inflammatory bowel disease (Crohn's disease and ulcerative colitis) and their families.
-Meetings are held at our downtown River East location at 355 E. Grand Ave.
 Support group events are held from 7 to 9 p.m. on the second Wednesday of each month unless otherwise noted.
 Due to the COVID-19 pandemic, our support group will be hosted online until further notice.
 Please contact us for more information.

 Patient Advisory Board

 A patient advisory board engages our patients as our partners in the science and delivery of Crohn’s disease and ulcerative colitis treatment.
 This is an effort to receive feedback of IBD patients to improve patient experience at the University of Chicago Medicine.
-Please contact us at firstname.lastname@example.org if you are interested in participating.
+Please contact us using the form at the end of this page if you are interested in participating.